 Solo 401(k) vs SEP IRA: What are the Contribution Limits?

-For both solo 401(k) and SEP IRA, as the Employer, you can contribute up to 25% of your compensation, up to a maximum of $57,000 for the 2020 tax year and $58,000 for the 2021 tax year.
+For both solo 401(k) and SEP IRA, as the Employer, you can contribute up to 25% of your compensation, up to a maximum of $57,000 for the 2020 tax year, $58,000 for the 2021 tax year, and $61,000 for the 2022 tax year.
 Based on my experience, after certain deductions and adjustments, it comes to slightly above 18% of my compensation.
 Work with a tax accountant to get the exact percentage right.

 This is where you get to really take advantage of being a small business owner.
-For most people working as a regular employee, contribution limits are less than half that amount, $19,500 for 2020 and 2021.
+For most people working as a regular employee, contribution limits are less than half that amount, $20,500 for 2022.

 When is the Contribution Deadline for Solo 401(k) and SEP IRA?